stormchaserroleplaying/stormchaserRPG/Equipment/ArmourandShields/ArmourTableGlossary/index.md

 ### Bulky
 Bulky armour cannot be hidden from plain sight and may provoke use of the *heat metal* spell from hostile spellcasters.
 You cannot benefit from the concealed armour property while wearing bulky armour.
 Furthermore, if you are wearing a bulky shield you cannot make use of a weapon's parry property.
 Wearing bulky armour imposes:
-* Disadvantage on Strength (Athletics) and Dexterity (Acrobatics) checks to swim, climb, run, and similar activities.
+* Disadvantage on Athletics checks to swim, climb, run, and similar activities.
 This can be avoided if your Strength score is at least 2 points higher than the armour's Strength requirement.
 * Disadvantage on initiative checks.
 This can be avoided if your Strength score is at least 4 points higher than the armour's Strength requirement.

 ### Clothing